ytingyeu/valant-maze-demo/README.md

 ### Backend side
 #### Implementation
 Use `Microsoft.EntityFrameworkCore.InMemory` as mock database.
+Test data are only be added when running in developemnt mode.

 Important directories/files:
 - `ValantDemoApi.MockData`: include mock data that added into database.